 so too Yoga practices need to be adapted as the practitioner changes”

 – T Krishnamacharya’s commentary to Yoga Sūtra Chapter One verse 34

-After Independence and the closing of the school he moved to Madras where he became well known for his skills within the field of the therapeutic application of Yoga.
+After Independence and the closing of the Mysore Palace school he moved to Madras where he became well known for his skills within the field of the therapeutic application of Yoga.

-He was married (in 1925 to BKS Iyengar’s sister Namagririammal) and had six children, sons TK Srinivasan, TKV Desikachar, TK Sribhashyam and daughters Srimathi Pundarikavalli, Srimathi T Alamelu Sheshadri and Srimathi Shubha Mohan Kumar.
+He was married (in 1925 to BKS Iyengar’s sister Namagririammal) and had six children, sons TK Srinivasan, TKV Desikachar (1938-2016), TK Sribhashyam (1940-2017) and daughters Srimathi Pundarikavalli, Srimathi T Alamelu Sheshadri and Srimathi Shubha Mohan Kumar.

 Śrī Krishnamacharya is now recognised the world over as an accomplished exponent of Yoga, and a major influence in shaping what we see as Yoga in the West, particularly in the field of Āsana.

 “He has developed so much in his teaching, made so many changes,